toddcf/portfolio2/README.md

 	- Make card-headers and card-titles the same height, even if some take up one line and others take up two.
 	- Buttons: Add waves effect when clicked.
 	- Images: MD Bootstrap zoom effect when hovered.

+### About

+- Fix the shape of the href links.
+(Right now, the text is inside a div that takes up 100% of its container, while the icon is only as wide as what you see.)